 14. How can CBT help me with the past?

-In your CBT sessions, you will learn how to step back and understand your past with more objectivity, which will allow you to move forward in your life, instead of being held back by your past experiences.
+In your CBT sessions, you will also learn how to pay more attention to your thoughts, and turn the more negative, unhelpful thoughts into more helpful thoughts.
+This will enable you to move forward in life, instead of being held back by your past experiences.

 15. How does CBT differ from other forms of therapy?